linkml/linkml/docs/contributing/contributing.md

 * The LinkML test suite can be found in the `tests` folder.
 The tests are written under specific subfolders within the main aggregated `tests/` suite.
 * If you want to formalize your test case into a unit test, you should decide the scope of your test and find the subfolder that the test might best fit under.
 For example, if your test is related to one of the LinkML generators, then you would create it under the `tests/test_generators/` subfolder.
 * There are a few model LinkML schemas within the test suite that you can use while creating your unit tests.
 You will ideally find them in an `input` directory within the scoped tests folder you are looking at.
-For example, the `tests/test_generators/input/kitchen_sink.yaml`.
+For example, the `input` directory under the `tests/test_generators/` subfolder.
+One of the main test schemas that most LinkML generator related unit tests use is the `kitchen_sink.yaml`.
 * Outside of generators, users will want to create issue specific unit tests.
 For that, you need to turn your attention to the `tests/test_issues/` folder.
   * The current direction is to first make an issue with specific instructions to reproduce the bug under the [issues](https://github.com/linkml/linkml/issues) tab on the main [linkml](https://github.com/linkml/linkml/) GitHub repo.
   * Then, create a test case for the above issue, with a minimal test LinkML schema in the input folder of the `tests/test_issues/` suite.
 A minimal test case entails that you only use the elements you need in the schema for your unit test and not bloat the test schema with more elements that necessary.